 There are other design constraints that affect the course of the design process.
 The most obvious constraint is the cost of network.
 However, if cost is also the objective function, then we don’t need to specify it as a constraint, because the least expensive configuration will be found automatically.

 A less evident example is the size of network equipment.
-Sometimes the rack space is at a premium, and you don’t have more than a certain number of rack mount units.
+Sometimes the rack space is not readily available, and can’t have more than a certain number of rack mount units.
 Then specifying the maximum size of network equipment as a constraint would weed out unsuitable configurations that cannot fit in your allotted space, even if they are less expensive than the final one presented to you.

 Other characteristics, such as power consumption of network equipment, can be taken into account as well — you just need to know how to calculate them.